 Same-sex couples need to go a step farther in their research and make sure the country is LGBTQ-friendly.

 Not all are, and some go so far as to imprison (or worse, execute) same-sex couples.

 This is why a wedding planner or an elopement service can make the legalities and organizing of your dream elopement a lot easier.

 If this all seems a little overwhelming now, you could consider using one of these services – their elopement packages are still cheaper than average wedding costs.

 Here are a few quick tips that will make eloping much easier.

-- Have a reveal plan, because you kind of have to tell everyone at some point.
-It can be nerve-wracking, but most family and friends are extremely happy once they get over the initial shock.
+- Have a revealed plan because you have to tell everyone at some point.
+Picking the perfect time for this can be nerve-wracking, but most family and friends are extremely happy once they get over the initial shock.

 - Don’t justify your decision to anybody.
 Elopement felt right for you – there are no rules to this wedding or marriage thing (with exception).